boonshuann/Book-Inventory-Java/README.md

 Steps to Setup:
 1. Run the DemoApplication in IntelliJ IDEA
+2. Open a browser and enter the URL: http://localhost:8080/api/v1/book
-2. Open the generated-requests.http file
+3. Open the generated-requests.http file
    a.
 Run the POST request - to add book
    b.
 Run the DELETE request - to remove book
    c.
 Run the PUT request - to update quantity of book
+   d.
+(Refresh the browser tab after running each request to see the changes made)

 Things To Note for Setup:
 1. This repository only contains the Spring Boot and Java code